Guys, we need to talk.

-We need to stop waiting until we’re forced into an apology and earnestly express contrition after the fact—and decide we’re not going to be reckless or lecherous or violent at all to begin with.
+We need to stop waiting until we’re forced into an apology and then supposedly earnestly express contrition after the fact—and decide we’re not going to be reckless or lecherous or violent at all to begin with.

 In other words men, we need to recover our humanity again in real-time.
 It’s really that simple.